-I just released a project called TRVSNavigationControllerTransition that adds convenience methods to UINavigationControllers to push/pop UIViewControllers that translate the entire UINavigationController’s view rather than its viewController’s view (which is how UINavigationController’s pushViewController:animated: behaves).
+I released a project called TRVSNavigationControllerTransition.
+The project adds convenient methods to translate the entire UINavigationController’s view while pushing and popping UIViewControllers to and from UINavigationControllers, rather than translating the viewController’s view — which is how UINavigationController’s pushViewController:animated: works.

-Before, I tried and saw others using a CATransition, like so:
+I saw others using a CATransition, like so:

 CATransition* animation = [CATransition animation]; animation.duration = 0.3f; animation.type = kCATransitionPush; animation.subtype = kCATransitionFromRight;

 The problem is that kCATransitionPush’s animation looks different from UINavigationController’s pushViewController:animated:.
 It doesn’t fit.

 To use TRVSNavigationControllerTransition, link your binary with the QuartzCore.framework library.
 Then in your code write:

 [self.navigationController pushViewControllerWithNavigationControllerTransition:viewController]; [self.navigationController popViewControllerWithNavigationControllerTransition];